Southern bald ibis: Taxonomy

 The southern bald ibis was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1781 in his Histoire Naturelle des Oiseaux based a specimen obtained from the Cape of Good Hope region of South Africa.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Tantalus calvus in his catalogue of the Planches Enluminées.
 The southern bald ibis is now placed in the genus Geronticus that was erected by the German naturalist Johann Georg Wagler in 1832.
 No subspecies are recognised.

 The southern bald ibis is part of the family, Threskiornithidae, which is composed of birds from the warm temperate and tropical regions of the world, with the exclusion of Oceania.
 The group is defined by the lack of feathers on their face.
 This family is composed of the ibises and their close relatives, the spoonbills.

 Taxonomically, ibises are categorized as a subfamily named Threskiornithinae.
 This subfamily contains around 26 species of wading birds with long, thin, down-curved beaks, ranging in size from medium to large.
 These species rarely have a voice box, and if one is present, the bird only croaks or cackles harshly.
 Historically, ibises are an ancient group.
 Fossil records of these birds have been dated back to the Eocene period, 60 million years ago.
 Human history records also date these birds back 5 000 years.

 The southern bald ibis is part of the genus Geronticus, which includes two distinct species.
 The southern bald ibis (Geronticus calvus) is restricted primarily to the southern regions of Africa whereas its counterpart, the waldrapp (Geronticus eremita) is found in the northern regions of the continent.
 Both species share common characteristics regardless of their geographic separation.
 Both species nest on rock cliffs and display distinct breeding behaviours adapted for their particular locations.
 Similarly, they both show evolutionary adaptations in foraging behaviours due to their dry habitats.
-The separation between these two species is believed to have occurred relatively recently.
-This separation, between G. calvus and G. eremita, is believed to have occurred only 335 000 to 1 million years ago.
+The separation between these two species is believed to have occurred only 335 000 to 1 million years ago.